RomeldaB/Sonar-Simulation/README.md

 - [Download Unity](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) - Download Unity Hub and follow the instructions on the above mentioned webpage, based on the provided operating system.
 The unity version used for this project is 2019.4.25.
 - Add the project folder to Unity Projects and open it.

+## Instructions

+> Open Scene:
+- Go to *Assets > Underwater Cave Environment Pack > Scenes >*
+- Double click on: Underwater Cave Environment
 - Enter the Play Mode in the Game section to see how the program works.

-## Instructions

 > Camera movement:
 - Press the mouse down to be able to change the camera positon and direction.